Skip to content

 Larissa Slaney

 Larissa Slaney: Larissa is a founding member of the WildTrack Specialist Group, which specialises in the use of non-invasive methods for wildlife monitoring.
-She is currently a PhD candidate and works on cheetah footprint analysis at Heriot-Watt University in Scotland, U.K where she runs the @FitCheetahs research project.
-She has also been involved in otter footprint research, which was published in 2022.
+She is currently a PhD candidate and works on cheetah footprint analysis at Heriot-Watt University in Scotland, U.K, where she runs the Fit Cheetahs research project.
+She also collaborated with Fred Kistner, Asaf Ben David and WildTrack on otter footprint analysis.
 In addition, Larissa develops science workshops and has worked internationally as a science communicator.
 Her interests are in non-invasive wildlife monitoring, education and traditional tracking.
-She is CT certified at level 2 in Track & Sign.
+She is CT certified at level 2 in Track & Sign and level 1 in Trailing.

 Tracking is as old as humanity and Louis Liebenberg has even described it as the origin of science.
 But is tracking getting the place it deserves in modern research?
 To what extent is tracking being used and what else does it have to offer?
 Should indigenous and modern trackers get more involved in academic research and in conservation projects?
 How could we make this collaboration work?